UPDATE : 17 November 2025 - 20:30

 Helical inserts (Helicoil®)

-- helical inserts, spiral, are used to repair damaged threads or to create new, strong threads within plastic components.
-They offer excellent wear resistance and can be easily removed and replaced.
+- helical inserts, spiral, are used to repair damaged threads or to create new, strong threads inside plastic components.

 3D Plastic Insert Installation Methods